agentsea/dark.rl/README.md

 This architecture allows the server to remain responsive to inference requests even while the model is being fine-tuned in the background.
 An `asyncio` lock is used to ensure that the model's LoRA weights are swapped safely between tasks, preventing race conditions.

-## Deploying on RunPod with the UI
+## Deploying on RunPod with the Interactive UI

 You can easily deploy a Dark RL server on a cloud GPU instance like RunPod.
 Here’s a basic guide for a machine with a 48GB VRAM card (e.g., an RTX A6000).